 In the fall of 2019, UW embedded their historically aggregated NACE First Destination Survey data into the platform, allowing visitors to access filterable, dynamic data visualizations showcasing the career pathways and outcomes of recent UW graduates.
 This data, which is incredibly valuable in myriad ways for prospective students, current students, and the institution, was previously available only when requested - in spreadsheets or static PDFs which required manual creation and distribution by staff.
 By adding the data in a dynamic, publicly available format to their virtual career center, UW made this powerful information readily available to all stakeholders, so as to scale its benefits and increase transparency.

-As the pandemic set in, the team's commitment to curating digital content grew even further.
+When the pandemic set in, the team's commitment to curating digital content (in their communities and elsewhere) grew even further.
 Here are some of the additional steps UW took to expand the content available in their virtual career center and enhance the career exploration experience on their virtual career center:

-In the nearly five years since The University of Washington partnered with uConnect, the two teams have worked hand-in-hand, continuously evolving to enhance UW’s delivery of customized, high-impact career services to all students, at scale.
-Their success continues to grow.
+In the nearly five years since the University of Washington partnered with uConnect, the two teams have worked hand-in-hand, continuously evolving to enhance UW’s delivery of customized, high-impact career services to all students, at scale.